-Kids can use the classic crayon and paint technique, to make a scratch art family portrait to give as a give to a parent or grandparent.
+Kids can use the classic crayon and paint technique, to make a scratch art family portrait to give as a gift to a parent or grandparent.

 Do you remember doing scratch art in art class when you were a kid?

 It was one of my favourite art techniques when I was in grade school, and it still is!

 To young children, the process seems quite magical.
 For older children, it’s rather mesmerizing and addictive.
 Once you try it, you’ll see what I mean.
 Betcha can’t make just one!